Dojo Darelir, the School of Xenograg the Sorcerer

 So, it may be tempting to view the journeys into the Underworld made by Hercules, Theseus, and Orpheus as mere metaphor.
 It is true that on one level their adventures represent the beginning of humanity’s coming to terms with the reality of death.
 But, as we try to imagine the adventures underground of Hercules, Theseus, and the others, we must not conceive of them as to be purely internal or mental journeys, such as we might contemplate today.
 When they battled with monsters and demons, they were confronting forces that infested their own beings, the corrupted human flesh, the dark labyrinth of the human brain.
 But they were also fighting real monsters of flesh and blood.

-The Secret History of the World, p.
-146
+The Secret History of the World, Chapter 7

 Cowardice, Sloth, and Mendacity